oliviersamson/Muck-BugFixes/README.md

 - Fixed a bug where the AchievementManager instance was null on Scene Reload after starting the first game after game launch, making it impossible to earn some achievements on subsequent games.
 - Fixed a bug where it was possible to move the camera with the gameover UI opened when playing a multiplayer game.
 - Fixed a bug where a layout element in the GameOverUI was too long and would exceed the enclosing UI element.
-- Fixed a bug where being too close to something wouldn't let the player interact with it
+- Fixed a bug where being too close to something wouldn't let the player interact with it.
+- Fixed a bug where a black fade would appear in the sky of the main menu environment when coming back from a game.

 ## TODO: Future fixes